nasimpc/Synq/README.md

   * `POST chat/add-chat`- for sending chat
   * `POST chat/chat-Image`- for sending images as chat
-  * `GET chat/get-chats`- getting chats of all groups
-  * `GET chat/get-messages`- getting chats of a specific group (for optimization of the chat application)
+  * `GET chat/get-chats`- getting chats of a specific group

   **group route**: